WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Amount

-In the amount text box you can specify how many bitcoins the receiving address will gain.
+In the `Amount` text box you can specify how many bitcoins the receiving address will gain.
 If it is blow the value of the selected inputs, then the leftover will be send to an automatically generated change address of yours.
 You can send a whole coin by selecting the `Max` button, which will build a transaction with only one output, the receiving address, and no change.
 You can also see the current US Dollar value of the sending amount.